 Even though fat is beginning to accumulate on baby’s body skin still hangs loosely giving your baby a wrinkled appearance.
 Daily baby’s workout routine includes moving the muscles in the fingers, toes, arms, and legs regularly.
 As a result.
 You may feel more forceful movements.
 By now your baby weighs a little more than 1 pound 454 grams.

 If preterm labor and delivery were to occur this week a baby could survive with expert medical care but might have mild to severe disabilities.
 With increasing research and knowledge in the field of fetal medicine the long-term prognosis for premature babies preemies improves every year.

-The closer you get to your delivery date the more trouble you may have sleeping.
-Anxiety frequent urination, heartburn, leg cramps and general discomfort can translate into a short night’s sleep for a pregnant woman.
+The closer you get to your delivery date the more trouble you may have slept.
+Anxiety frequent urination, heartburn, leg cramps, and general discomfort can translate into a short night’s sleep for a pregnant woman.
 But your baby’s health and your own depend on you getting adequate rest.

 Pregnancy Symptoms – Week 24

 Baby is still receiving oxygen through the placenta.
 But once birth occurs his or her lungs will start taking in oxygen on their own.
-In preparation for that your baby’s lungs are developing the ability to produce surfactant.
-Surfactant is a substance that keeps the air sacs in our lungs from cc 11 apsing and sticking together when we exhale allowing us to breathe properly.
+In preparation for that, your baby’s lungs are developing the ability to produce surfactant.
+The surfactant is a substance that keeps the air sacs in our lungs from cc 11 lapsing and sticking together when we exhale allowing us to breathe properly.